-- 27.1 A person may not become or continue as a member of the Board of Directors if he: - 27.1.1 has been adjudged bankrupt or whose estate has been sequestrated and (in either case) he has not been discharged; - 27.1.2 has made a composition or arrangement with, or granted a trust deed for, his creditors and has not been discharged in respect of it; or - 27.1.3 has within the preceding five years been convicted in the British Islands of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on him; or - 27.1.4 has had his tenure of office as a chairman or as a member or director of a Health Service Body been terminated on the grounds that his appointment is not in the interests of public service, for non-attendance at meetings, or for non-disclosure of a pecuniary interest; - 27.1.5 has had his name removed from a list maintained under regulations pursuant to sections 91, 106, 123, or 147A of the 2006 Act, or the equivalent lists maintained by Local Health Boards in Wales under the National Health Service (Wales) Act 2006, and he has not subsequently had his name included on such a list; - 27.1.6 has within the preceding two years been dismissed, otherwise than by reason of redundancy or ill health, from any paid employment with a Health Service Body; - 27.1.7 is an executive or non-executive director or a governor of another NHS Foundation Trust, or a governor, executive director, non-executive director, chairman, or chief executive officer of another Health Service Body; - 27.1.8 in the case of a non-executive Director, no longer satisfies the criteria for appointment; - 27.1.9 in the case of an executive Director, no longer employed by the Trust; - 27.1.10 is a member of a Local Healthwatch; - 27.1.11 is a member of a local authority's overview and scrutiny committee for health matters; - 27.1.12 is the subject of a disqualification order made under the Company Directors' Disqualifications Act 1986; - 27.1.13 is a partner or spouse of an existing Director; - 27.1.14 is an 'unfit person' as defined in the Trust's provider licence (as may be amended from time to time), or
+- 26.1 A person may not become or continue as a member of the Board of Directors if he or she: - 26.1.1 has been adjudged bankrupt or whose estate has been sequestrated and (in either case) he has or she not been discharged; - 26.1.2 has made a composition or arrangement with, or granted a trust deed for, his or her creditors and has not been discharged in respect of it; or - 26.1.3 has within the preceding five years been convicted in the British Islands of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on him or her; or - 26.1.4 has had his or her tenure of office as a chair or as a member or director of a Health Service Body been terminated on the grounds that his appointment is not in the interests of public service, for non-attendance at meetings, or for non-disclosure of a pecuniary interest; - 26.1.5 has had his or her name removed from a list maintained under regulations pursuant to sections 91, 106, 123, or 147A of the 2006 Act, or the equivalent lists maintained by Local Health Boards in Wales under the National Health Service (Wales) Act 2006, and he or she has not subsequently had his or her name included on such a list; - 26.1.6 has within the preceding two years been dismissed, otherwise than by reason of redundancy or ill health, from any paid employment with a Health Service Body; - 26.1.7 is an executive or non-executive director or a governor of another NHS Foundation Trust, or a governor, executive director, non-executive director, chair, or chief executive officer of another Health Service Body, unless he or she is or will become a Non-Executive Director of the Trust and the Chair considers that his or her position at another NHS Foundation Trust or Health Service Body does not give rise to a conflict of interest; - 26.1.8 in the case of a non-executive Director, no longer satisfies the criteria for appointment; - 26.1.9 in the case of an executive Director, no longer employed by the Trust; - 26.1.10 is a member of a Local Healthwatch; - 26.1.11 is a member of a local authority's overview and scrutiny committee for health matters;

-27.1.15 does not meet any other statutory requirement for being a director of an NHS foundation trust.
+- 26.1.12 is the subject of a disqualification order made under the Company Directors' Disqualifications Act 1986; - 26.1.13 is a partner or spouse of an existing Director; - 26.1.14 is an 'unfit person' as defined in the Trust's provider licence (as may be amended from time to time), or - 26.1.15 does not meet any other statutory requirement for being a director of an NHS foundation trust.

-28. Board of Directors - meetings
+27. Board of Directors - meetings

-- 28.1 Meetings of the Board of Directors shall be open to the public, unless the Board of Directors has resolved that members of the public should be excluded for special reasons. - 28.2 Before holding a meeting, the Board of Directors must send a copy of the agenda of the meeting to the Council of Governors.
+- 27.1 Meetings of the Board of Directors shall be open to the public, unless the Board of Directors has resolved that members of the public should be excluded for special reasons. - 27.2 Before holding a meeting, the Board of Directors must send a copy of the agenda of the meeting to the Council of Governors.
 As soon as practicable after holding a meeting, the Board of Directors must send a copy of the minutes of the meeting to the Council of Governors.

-29. Board of Directors - Standing Orders
+28. Board of Directors - Standing Orders